sackio/ap1/README.md

 # ap1

-Ap1 is an all-in-one frontend server, a kitchen sink of servers for receiving requests and issuing responses.
+Ap1 is an all-in-one set of frontend server, a kitchen sink switchboard of servers for receiving requests and issuing responses.

 An instance includes an Express HTTP server, Socket.io websocket server, standard socket server, and incoming/outgoing email server, with modularity for adding other server types and protocols.